 A lavish MGM film adaptation of Charles Dickens' monumental classic novel of the French Revolution, and a blockbuster film for David O Selznick.
 Filmed twice in the silent era, in 1911 and 1922, and also in the sound era in 1958 and 1980.
-Dissolute Sydney Carton (Ronald Colman), an aimless and carefree London lawyer, finds his purpose in aiding beleaguered and downtrodden victims of the Reign of Terror after the French Revolution.
-He heroically sacrifices his own life to save another man Charles Darnay (Donald Woods) from the guillotine and for the love of the woman Lucie Manette/Darnay (Elizabeth Allan) that they both love.
+Dissolute Sydney Carton (Ronald Colman), an aimless and carefree London lawyer, found his purpose in aiding beleaguered and downtrodden victims of the Reign of Terror after the French Revolution.
+He heroically sacrificed his own life to save another man Charles Darnay (Donald Woods) from the guillotine and for the love of the woman Lucie Manette/Darnay (Elizabeth Allan) that they both loved.
 With Carton's haunting and famous last words before his execution: "It's a far, far better thing I do than I have ever done.
 It's a far, far better rest I go to than I have ever known."

 The 39 Steps (1935, UK), 87 minutes, D: Alfred Hitchcock